tayloraswift/swift-png/README.md

 > Wait, `maxpng` lets you skip `IDAT`???
 Why would you ever want to do that?

 By default, `maxpng` will decode the image pixel data, but if you pass `PNGDataIterator.init()` an empty array in its `look_for:[PNGChunkType]` field, it will ignore the pixel data chunks.
 Sometimes you want to do this if, for example, you just want to get the dimensions of the PNG file.
 Decoding the pixel data we don’t care about would just be a waste of time.

+> Does `maxpng` do gamma correction?

+No. Gamma is meant to be applied at the image *display* stage. `maxpng` only gives you the raw, integer color data in the file.
+Gamma is also easy to apply to raw color data but computationally expensive to remove.
+Some PNGs include gamma data in a chunk called `gAMA`, but most don’t, and viewers will just apply a `γ = 2.2` regardless. `maxpng` doesn’t read `gAMA` right now.